Ed94/gencpp/Readme.md

 Then this might help you boostrap a toolset todo so.

-# TODO:
+# TODO

-* Need problably a better name, I found a few repos with this same one...
+* May be in need of a better name, I found a few repos with this same one...
-* Actually get to version 1.
 * Make a test suite made up of collections based of the ZPL library templated colllection macros and the memory module.
+* Remove full ZPL dependency, move into Bloat header/source only what is used.
 * Generate a single-header library.
 * Generate a C-supported single-header library.
-* Remove full ZPL dependency, move into Bloat header/source only what is used.
-* This library has heavy string allocations, most likely will make a string flyweight for it.
+* Actually get to version 1.
+* Review if the upfront or incremental constructors are actually a net benefit vs just using the parse constructors.
+  * They exist as a artifact of learning what was possible or not possible with staged metaprogramming in C++ (the parse interface was the last to get fleshed out)
+  * Most likely at least Incremental could possibly be removed in favor of just using the parse constructors.
+  * Possible merits are ergonomics for very dynamic generation or performance reasons.
+  * They'll most likely stay until its evident that they are not necessary.
+* Review memory handling for the AST, specifically relating to:
+  * Giving type asts a dedicated memory arenas.
+  * Giving specifier definitions a dedicated memory arenas and hashtable lookup.
+  * Possibly adding a dedicated block allocator for the dynamic arrays of AST::Entires.